 - 1. Uniforms: Uniforms scrubs must be clean, ironed, and worn at the waist level.
 The length must not touch the floor or ground.
 The top must cover the student's hips.
 Neutral or white undergarments are to be worn under uniform scrubs.
-Colors and designs are not to show through uniform scrubs. - 2.
-Identification: MVC nursing students must include the school photo ID badge and identifying patch on the school uniform. - 3.
+Colors and designs are not to show through uniform scrubs.
+Solid white or black knit tops can be worn under the uniform. - 2.
+Identification: MVC nursing students must include the school photo ID badge and/or badges from other agencies on the school uniform. - 3.
 Shoes/Hosiery: Hose may be white or neutral in color.
-While socks may also be worn with the uniform scrubs.
-Shoes must be enclosed at both the heel and the toe and be white and clean at all times.
-Athletic shoes white in color without logos, etc are allowed, but the shoe laces must be tied, clean, and white. - 4.
-Lab Jackets/Coats: When indicated, a white lab jacket with school patch may be worn.
-For example, when visiting the hospital to get patient assignment. - 5.
-Nails: Nails must be clean and trimmed to a length that will not interfere with procedures/care and not scratch or injury the patient.
-Clear nail polish is acceptable in certain areas, please check on hospital policy first.
-No acrylic nails are to be worn in the hospital setting as they can harbor germs that can cause infections and place patients at risk. - 6.
+White socks may also be worn with the uniform/scrubs.
+Shoes must be enclosed at both the heel and the toe.
+Students may select either nursing or athletic shoes, but shoes must be solid white or black (logo if present must be the same color as shoes).
+Shoelaces must be clean, tied and the same color as the shoes. - 4.
+Lab Jackets/Coats: When indicated, an approved lab jacket (purple) may be worn.
+No other type of sweater or jacket is permitted over the uniform. - 5.
+Nails: Nails must be clean and trimmed to a length no longer than the tip of your finger.
+Clear nail polish may be acceptable in certain areas, please check on hospital policy first.
+No acrylic/artificial nails are to be worn in the hospital setting as they can harbor germs that can cause infections and place patients at risk. - 6.
 Hair: Hair is to be off the shoulders, clean, and styled for the work setting.
 Mustaches, sideburns, and/or beards must be neatly trimmed and clean. - 7.
 Jewelry: No hoop-or dangling earrings are allowed.
 One small stud or post earring per ear is allowed.
 No visible body piercing, including tongue rings are allowed.
 Necklaces, bracelets, pendants, or large watches are not allowed.
-Med Alert bracelets are allowed. - 8.
+Med alert bracelets are allowed. - 8.
 Body Art: Body art or tattoos must be covered by professional clothing.
 A professional white T-Shirt maybe worn to cover tattoos extending down the arms/or to the wrists. - 9.
-Make-Up/Perfume: Makeup must be professional and kept to minimum.
-No perfume, cologne, or aftershave is to be worn in the patient care areas and worn in moderation in non-patient care areas.- - 10.
-Miscellaneous: Students are to be bathed and smell clean.
-Fragrance free deodorant is to be worn at all times unless have note from provider that unable to do so due to health reasons.
-Teeth are to be clean and breathe free from odor.
-Tobacco products are not allowed to be visible through clothing.
+Make-Up/Perfume: Makeup must be professional and kept to a minimum.
+No perfume, cologne, or aftershave is to be worn in the patient care areas and worn in moderation in non-patient care areas. - 10.
+Miscellaneous: Students are to be bathed and smell clean, including tobacco smoke.
+Fragrance-free deodorant is to be worn at all times unless have note from provider that unable to do so due to health reasons.
+Teeth are to be clean and breath free from odor including tobacco products.
 Contact lenses should be a natural eye color.